 - 1. Introduction 2 - 2.
 Measuring CEO compensation 3 - 3.
-Analysis 4 - Dramatically high CEO pay does not simply reflect the market for skills • 10 - The connection between CEO pay and overall inequality • 14 - 6.
-Policy recommendations: Reversing the trend16
+Analysis 6 - Dramatically high CEO pay does not simply reflect the market for skills • 12 - The connection between CEO pay and overall inequality • 16 - 6.
+Policy recommendations: Reversing the trend17

-Acknowledgments • 16 About the authors • 17 Notes • 17 References • 18 compensation; use of antitrust enforcement and regulation to restrain firms'-and by extension, CEOs'-excessive market power; and allowing greater use of "say on pay," which allows a firm's shareholders to vote on top executives' compensation.
+Acknowledgments • 18 About the authors • 18 Notes • 19 References • 20 extract economic concessions and limit their ability to do so.
+Such policies could include reinstating higher marginal income tax rates at the very top; setting corporate tax rates higher for firms that have higher ratios of CEO-to-worker compensation; using antitrust enforcement and regulation to restrain the excessive market power of firms-and by extension of CEOs; and allowing greater use of "say on pay," which allows a firm's shareholders to vote on top executives' compensation.